humada05/humada05.github.io/content/posts/pita-bread.md

 1. Preheat your oven to its hottest setting, with the fan on if you have one.
 2. Place a pizza stone or steel in the middle of the oven, or use an oven tray turned upside down.
 Let the oven fully preheat with it inside.
 3. Once heated, add a rolled out pita.
 I prefer doing one at a time, but you can do more if you want to speed things up.
 4. Cook until it puffs up and a brown ring forms around the edge.
-In my oven at 240°C this took about 3.5 minutes.
 I'd recommend testing a single pita first to dial in the timing for your oven.
 5. Remove the pita once browned and place it immediately on a tray or plate.
 Cover with a kitchen towel and let it rest before serving.

 ### To cook in a pan

 1. Preheat a heavy-bottomed pan over high heat.
-2. Add a rolled out pita to the pan and cook for 30-45 seconds.
+2. Add some oil and quivkly place a rolled out pita to the pan and cook for 30-45 seconds.
 3. Flip every 30-45 seconds until it inflates and browns on the outside.
 4. Remove and let it rest.